bperel/squt/README.md

 ## Installation

-#### Using Vagrant (64-bit hosts only)
+#### Using Docker

-* Download and install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) if not already done
-* Download and install [Vagrant](https://www.vagrantup.com/downloads.html) if not already done.

-Both of them should be in your PATH environment variable.

-Then use our Vagrant box :
 ```
-vagrant init bperel/squt-wheezy
-vagrant up
+docker run -d --name squt-box -p 8010:80 bperel/squt
 ```

-squt will then be available through port 8000 of your machine : [http://localhost:8000/squt/front-end/squt.html](http://localhost:8000/squt/)
+squt will then be available through port 8010 of your machine : [http://localhost:8010/squt/front-end/squt.html](http://localhost:8010/squt/)

 #### Directly on a Debian/Ubuntu system or through Cygwin